radumarias/rencfs/README.md

 ## Dependencies

+### Rust

 To build from source, you need to have Rust installed, you can see more details on how to install it [here](https://www.rust-lang.org/tools/install).
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ````

-Accordingly, it is customary for Rust developers to include this directory in their `PATH` environment variable.\ During installation `rustup` will attempt to configure the `PATH`.
+Accordingly, it is customary for Rust developers to include this directory in their `PATH` environment variable.
+During installation `rustup` will attempt to configure the `PATH`.
 Because of differences between platforms, command shells, and bugs in `rustup`, the modifications to `PATH` may not take effect until the console is restarted, or the user is logged out, or it may not succeed at all.

 If, after installation, running `rustc --version` in the console fails, this is the most likely reason.
 In that case please add it to the `PATH` manually.

+### Other dependencies

 Also these deps are required (or based on your distribution):